fluxninja/aperture/docs/content/get-started/get-started.md

 ## 5. Create Your Policy

-Within the Aperture UI, navigate to the policy in tab in the sidebar menu, and click on the `Create Policy` button in the top-right corner.
+Within the Aperture UI, navigate to the policy in tab in the sidebar menu, and click the `Create Policy` button in the upper-right corner.
 There you can pick the blueprint that best aligns with your needs.
 After a few clicks, you'll be directed to a screen where you can input the necessary parameters to generate the policy.